maryletteroa/maryletteroa.github.io/_posts/2025-03-19-Python-logging-with-loguru.md

 logger.add(
 	sys.stdout,
 	format = "{time:MMMM D, YYYY} {level} --- <level>{message}</level> {extra}",
-	serialize = True, # outputs log in JSON level = "WARNING" # any level below this will not be outputted )
+	serialize = True, # outputs log in JSON format level = "WARNING" # any level below this will not be outputted )

-# possible to setup more than one handlers
+# possible to setup more than one handler
 logger.add(
 	"app.log" # output log to file,
 	serialize = True,